GoogleCloudPlatform/pgadapter/docs/import-mysql-data.md

 You can import (test) data from a MySQL database using the `COPY` command in PGAdapter by importing the MySQL schema as a `FOREIGN SCHEMA` in a PostgreSQL database, and then use the `COPY` command to copy data from the MySQL database to a Cloud Spanner database.
-Note that the PostgreSQL database that you need for this can be a transient database that is discarded after the import has finished.
+Note that the PostgreSQL database that you need for this can be a temporary database, for example in form of a simple Docker container, that is discarded after the import has finished.

 This document takes you through the steps that are needed to import a (test) schema from a MySQL database.
 For this, we will use a sample MySQL database.
 The steps needed for this are:

 1. Create a sample MySQL database (skip this step if you have an existing MySQL database)
 2. Import the MySQL database as a `FOREIGN SCHEMA` in a PostgreSQL database.
-Note that this does not import any data into the PostgreSQL database, it only registers the tables in the MySQL database as `FOREIGN TABLE`s in the PostgreSQL database.
+Note that this does not import any data into the PostgreSQL database, it only links the tables in the MySQL database as `FOREIGN TABLE`s in the PostgreSQL database.
 3. Create a DDL script from the foreign tables that can be used to create the tables in the Cloud Spanner database.
 4. Execute `COPY` statements to copy data from MySQL to Cloud Spanner.

 ## Create a MySQL Sample Database

+This step creates a sample MySQL database that will be imported into Cloud Spanner.
+Skip this step if you have an existing MySQL database that you want to import into Cloud Spanner.

 Create a MySQL sample database using the [standard Employees database](https://dev.mysql.com/doc/employee/en/employees-introduction.html).
 The script does the following: